 'I’m delighted to be given the opportunity of supporting Girlguiding, through helping at the group that my youngest daughter helps to run in North London.
 The Guide movement is an integral part of helping young women to develop a range of skills and build their confidence, which is invaluable in their lives.'

 Lee Lee loves seeing how much fun his daughter’s have at Guides and wants them to support them to do whatever they want to do in life

-'The reason I help is that I can see (and enjoy) the pleasure my girls get out of guides, I have helped at weekend camps and I can see at first hand how the Guides help each other and the friendships that are made.
-I am also a firm believer that girls can do whatever they want in life and want to encourage them (and their friends) that this is possible.'
+'The reason I help is that I can see (and enjoy) the pleasure my girls get out of Guides, I've helped at weekend camps and I can see at first hand how the Guides help each other and the friendships that are made.
+I'm also a firm believer that girls can do whatever they want in life and want to encourage them (and their friends) that this is possible.'